stacks-network/sbtc-docs/src/sbtc-operations/commit-reveal-system.md

 Any remaining outputs of the reveal transaction must be of the same form as in the direct scheme.
 For instance, the reveal transaction representing an sBTC withdrawal request must contain two additional outputs (just like its direct scheme counterpart) in order:

 1. the BTC recipient address
-2. the funding of he fulfillment transaction.
+2. the funding of the fulfillment transaction.

 ## Processing the commit-reveal scheme at the protocol level